 What is a patient journey map?

-The best way to utilise the patient journey to enhance patient experiences is by journey mapping.
-A patient journey map is a visual tool that illustrates the relationship a patient has with a healthcare organisation over time.
+The best way to utilize the patient journey to enhance patient experiences is by journey mapping.
+A patient journey map is a visual tool that illustrates the relationship a patient has with a healthcare organization over time.

 What are the benefits of patient journey mapping?

 Patient journey mapping can help you to visualize all of the steps patients take throughout the entire process of seeking, receiving, and continuing care.
 Creating a patient journey map is useful to identify pain points and gaps in care.
 Mapping the patient journey makes it easier to develop solutions that make a more seamless experience within your healthcare system.

 - Creating shared ownership of the patient experience

 - Refining your patient listening strategy